Estimated reading time: 6 minutes

 All these uncertainties can be stressful and prevent you from fully enjoying your travel experience.

-Nevertheless, in the beginning, it’s normal to make a lot of mistakes.
+Nevertheless, in the beginning, it’s normal to make many mistakes.

-Travel savviness is an entire process of numerous tiny errors, missed buses, cultural unawareness, and foolish behaviour.
+Travel savviness involves numerous tiny errors, missed buses, cultural unawareness, and foolish behaviour.

 But it is all worth it, I promise!
-Studies have shown that the secret of happiness is to spend money on experiences, not things.
+Studies have shown that happiness’s secret is spending money on experiences, not things.

 In the end, mistakes are nothing but experiences.
-You learn from them and they become an opportunity for growth and improvement.
+You learn from them, and they become opportunities for growth and improvement.

 Common Mistakes A Traveller Will Make

-In order to speed up the process a bit and help you avoid some of the common mistakes people do when travelling, we have put together this list of tips and tricks:
+To speed up the process a bit and help you avoid some of the common mistakes people make when travelling, we have put together this list of tips and tricks:

 Travelling alone is the best way to learn the art of travel hacking, as you will be forced to think outside the box and have no one next to you to rely on for making decisions.

-Travelling solo can teach you how to fend for yourself, handle unfamiliar situations, talk to people, and discover what you’re capable of.
+Travelling solo can teach you how to fend for yourself, handle unfamiliar situations, talk to people, and discover your capabilities.